Bibby Stockholm migrants ‘moved off barge after legionella bacteria found’

 The UK Health Security Agency has been contacted for comment.

-The news comes four days after the first migrants were transferred to the controversial accommodation at Portland Port in Dorset on Monday.
+The first migrants were transferred to the controversial accommodation at Portland Port in Dorset on Monday.

 Around 50 people had initially been expected to be in the first group moved to the vessel, following several delays and rounds of safety checks.
-But the Home Office later confirmed just 15 people were moved on, blaming “last-minute legal challenges” for the smaller-than-expected group.
+But the Home Office later confirmed just 15 people were on board, blaming “last-minute legal challenges” for the smaller-than-expected group.

-Dozens of other asylum seekers were initially selected for the barge but had their transfers cancelled after legal letters to the Home Office, which raised issues including mental and physical health issues.
+Dozens of other asylum-seekers were initially selected for the barge but their transfers were cancelled after legal letters to the Home Office, which raised issues including mental and physical health issues.

-The disease is a lung infection, treated with antibiotics.
+Legionnaires’ disease is a lung infection – a potentially fatal form of pneumonia, and is treated with antibiotics.

+People over 45, smokers and heavy drinkers and people suffering from chronic respiratory or kidney disease are most at risk.

+A Home Office spokesperson said: “The health and welfare of individuals on the vessel is our utmost priority.

 More follows...